Molacounsel/yolo/README.md

-# YOLO PROJECT: REPLICATING A BASIC MICROSERVICE USING MONGODB, REACT, AND DOCKER
+# I_P 2: YOLO PROJECT: REPLICATING A BASIC MICROSERVICE USING MONGODB, REACT, AND DOCKER
 This project involved using containerization concepts, such as image tagging, Docker networking, multi-stage builds, image versioning, data persistence, command chaining, and Docker compose to replicate a basic e-commerce website called *Yolomy*.
 The backend service runs on Node.js and uses MongoDB to enhance persistence, while the frontend service is built using React.
 All services can be run using Docker Compose.

 ## Table Of Contents